bkesterbyld/maroon-potato/src/pages/index.md

     subtitle: ''
     content: >
-      A low code service to help product pros and frontend devs get it out there, without expensive and unpredictable backend engineering.
+      A low code service to help product pros and frontend devs get it out there, without expensive and unpredictable backend engineering
     actions: []
     media_position: right
     media_width: fifty